 Improved inventory management

-A good TMS solution results in increased transaction visibility and helps to support an accurate inventory.
+A good TMS solution or TMS implementation results in increased transaction visibility and helps to support an accurate inventory.
 Transactions are carried out in a manner based on predetermined variables.
 An inventory management system is based on a sustainable model ensuring consistent results.
 As a result, customers get prompt delivery, and it reduces the need for safety stock for the vendor.

 Allows reallocation of resources

 TMS refocuses time, effort & funds to where they are needed most.
-The organization’s core sectors to drive growth, improve productivity, save costs & bolster the proper use of allocated resources.
+The organization’s core sectors drive growth, improve productivity, save costs & bolster the proper use of allocated resources.

 TMS Software Providers

 Most times transportation management is commonly offered as a module of an ERP or SCM package.
 Some providers also offer products that are exclusive stand-alone TMS services.

 A TMS provider offers logistics management tools and services to both the shippers and carriers to run their transportation and logistics operations.
 By doing so, the shippers can communicate and integrate with their preferred carriers.
 Allowing the shippers to keep control over the critical relationships between carriers and customers is vital to meeting their fiscal target.